bandipara/BLS-ETL-Project/readme.md

 ## Transformation:
 Our first steps in cleaning up the datasets involved figuring out which variables were irrelevant and cleaning up the data

 1. CSV - We merged the data for years and concatenated it.
-Created a new data with the required columns
+Created a new data with the required columns.

 2. Zillow API -XML Data extract from Zillow.
-Transformed into JSON using `xmltodict` library in python
+Transformed into JSON using `xmltodict` library in python.

 3. BLS API – We extracted data from BLS through API and stored and created to data frame for Total, employment and unemployment and then created the data frame.